-- Associating a color with an exported BGP route.
-This configuration is signaled using the BGP Color Extended Community described in Section 4.3 of draft-ietf-idr-tunnel-encaps-03.
-This configuration provides additional context associated with a route that an upstream router can use to help select a distinct transport for traffic associated with that route. - Defining a set of administrative tags on a node for locally-coloring imported routes and consequent use in transport tunnel selection.
-Up to 256 discrete tag values are supported. - Configuring a set of administrative tags on an RSVP or SR-TE LSP.
-This tag is used by applications to refer to the LSP (or set of LSPs with the same tag) for the purposes of transport tunnel selection.
-Up to four tags are supported per LSP. - Applying one or more administrative tags to include or exclude as an action to a matching route in a BGP route policy.
-Different administrative tag values can be applied to different VPRN routes, such that different VPRNs can ultimately share the same set of tunnels by having the same administrative tags associated with their VPN routes via matching on RT extended community values. - Matching an administrative tag in a route policy for the following service types to the list of available RSVP or SR-TE tunnels (potentially filtered by the resolution filter): - BGP labeled unicast and BGP shortcuts - VPRN with autobind-tunnel - EVPN with autobind-tunnel
+- associating a color with an exported BGP route This configuration is signaled using the BGP Color Extended Community described in Section 4.3 of draft-ietf-idr-tunnel-encaps-03.
+This configuration provides additional context associated with a route that an upstream router can use to help select a distinct transport for traffic associated with that route. - defining a set of administrative tags on a node This configuration can define a set of administrative tags on a node for locally-coloring imported routes and consequent use in transport tunnel selection.
+SR OS supports up to 256 discrete tag values. - configuring a set of administrative tags on an RSVP or SR-TE LSP This tag is used by applications to refer to the LSP (or set of LSPs with the same tag) for the purposes of transport tunnel selection.
+SR OS supports up to four tags per LSP. - applying one or more administrative tags to include or exclude as an action This configuration can apply one or more administrative tags to include or exclude as an action to a matching route in a BGP route policy.
+A user can apply different administrative tag values to different VPRN routes, so that different VPRNs can ultimately share the same set of tunnels by having the same administrative tags associated with their VPN routes via matching on RT extended community values. - matching an administrative tag in a route policy This configuration can match an administrative tag in a route policy for the following service types to the list of available RSVP or SR-TE tunnels (potentially filtered by the resolution filter): - BGP labeled unicast and BGP shortcuts - VPRN with autobind-tunnel - EVPN with autobind-tunnel

+2.5.15.1 LSP tagging and autobind configuration

+About this task

-The following is an overview of how the feature is intended to operate:
+The following information describes how to configure LSP tagging and the autobind feature.

-1. Configure a nodal database of administrative tags.
+- Step 1.
+Configure a nodal database of administrative tags: - MD-CLI configure routing-options admin-tags admin-tag configure router admin-tags admin-tag

-Use the following command to configure administrative tags:

-configure routing-options admin-tags admin-tag

-configure router admin-tags admin-tag